r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 I just love hearing about other towns, and other countries.

 **Abigail:**
-Say, {(M) Mr. /(F) Ms. } Ringmaster, you and your company have performed all over Europe and the colonies, right?
+Say, [♂ Mr. /♀ Ms. ] Ringmaster, you and your company have performed all over Europe and the colonies, right?

 **Abigail:**
 What sort of show did you put on in Boston?
 Did you stop by Jamestown too?